nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 If you have an unusual situation with multiple custom link domains, you may also configure `branch_universal_link_domains` as an array of strings. {% image src='/img/pages/getting-started/universal-app-links/branch-universal-link-domains.png' 3-quarters center alt='cloudflare TLS' %}
 {% endprotip %}

-## How to handle old URI paths with Universal Links
+## How to handle URI paths with Universal Links

-When you make the move to Universal Links, you might be wondering how to best harness your old URI paths for iOS 9.X users while keeping the experience the same for iOS 8.X and lower.
-The easiest way is to handle each link type separately via a conditional flag (such as **self.ignoreDeeplinkPath**) in `application:didFinishLaunchingWithOptions:launchOptions:`.

-### Non-Universal Links
+Prior to iOS 9, custom URI scheme paths (e.g., `myapp://path/to/content`) were the standard approach to deep linking.
+Branch can integrate with this routing method via the **$deeplink_path**, **$ios_deeplink_path**, and **$android_deeplink_path** [control parameters]({{base.url}}/getting-started/configuring-links/guide/#link-behavior-customization): when the Branch SDK receives a link with these parameters set, it will automatically load the custom URI contained within.

+However, Universal Links and Spotlight do not use URI schemes for deep link routing.
+This means if you use **$deeplink_path** or **$ios_deeplink_path** as your Branch routing method on iOS 9+, you will need to add some custom logic to ensure your links work as expected in all situations.

+To do this, you will add a `self.ignoreDeeplinkPath` conditional flag in `application:didFinishLaunchingWithOptions:launchOptions:` and handle each link type separately.

+### Custom URI scheme links (non-Universal Links)

-The entry point for this link type is `application:openURL:sourceApplication:annotation:`
+The entry point for this link type is `application:openURL:sourceApplication:annotation:`.
+Branch uses this link type for all users on iOS 8 and earlier, and for iOS 9 users in certain situations.

-1. In `application:didFinishLaunchingWithOptions:launchOptions:`, set the **self.ignoreDeeplinkPath** to `YES` (to ensure that users do not get deep linked twice).
+1. In `application:didFinishLaunchingWithOptions:launchOptions:`, set the `self.ignoreDeeplinkPath` conditional flag to `YES`.
+This will ensure that users do not get deep linked twice (once automatically by the Branch SDK, and a second time via the logic you are about to add).
-1. Route users to the correct place in your app by harnessing the URL passed in as a parameter.
+1. Look for the **$deeplink_path** or **$ios_deeplink_path** parameter in your link data, and then use the path within to route users to the correct place in your app.

 ### Universal Links

-The entry point for this link type is `application:continueUserActivity:restorationHandler:`
+The entry point for this link type is `application:continueUserActivity:restorationHandler:`.
+Branch uses this approach for users on iOS 9+ in most situations.

-1. The default value of **self.ignoreDeeplinkPath** in `application:didFinishLaunchingWithOptions:launchOptions:` defaults to `NO`.
+1. The `self.ignoreDeeplinkPath` conditional flag in `application:didFinishLaunchingWithOptions:launchOptions:` defaults to `NO`.
-1. Harness the **$deeplink_path** key (set at the time of Branch link creation) to route users to the correct place in your App after Branch has finished initialization.
+1. Look for the **$deeplink_path** or **$ios_deeplink_path** parameter in your link data, and then use the path within to route users to the correct place in your app.

 {% example title="Sample AppDelegate" %}

+{% tabs %}
+{% tab objective-c %}
+{% highlight objc %}

 Here is a generic **AppDeledate.m** snippet with these methods implemented:

-{% highlight objc %}

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {